emmacoye/105-Unit-3-EmmaCoye/README.md

 # 105-Unit-3-EmmaCoye

-This is a repository containing instructional information on how use Python3 and the Pandas package.
+This is a repository containing instructional information on how use Python3 and the Pandas package to answer the following question: What collegiate sport do most women tend to play and is their revenue ever higher than men's sports in North Carolina?

 ### Acknowledgements